tomoyuki28jp/web4r/docs/en/tutorial/part5.markdown

 Download and Install
 ---------------------
 web4r depends on Elephant.
-If you haven't downloaded or installed it, [download](http://common-lisp.net/project/elephant/downloads.html) and [configure](http://common-lisp.net/project/elephant/doc/elephant.html#Getting-Started) Elephant.
+If you haven't downloaded or installed it, [download](http://common-lisp.net/project/elephant/downloads.html) and [configure](http://common-lisp.net/project/elephant/doc/elephant.html#Getting-Started) Elephant. (currently only works with v0.9)

 Example Usage
 --------------